bkil/gemiweb0/doc/js-choices.md

 * Reason: allow for interacting with typed user input without server involvement
 * Workaround: unsatisfactory due to lack of caching, allow to submit the form via GET and parse the values from the URI upon load

+### Consecutive terms of same operator in expressions

+* Verdict: recommended
+* Restriction: you can apply the same operator consecutively in an expression without using parenthesis
+* Use case: string concatenation, numerical sums, factors, short circuiting bool logic
+* Incidence rate: high
+* Implementation complexity: trivial (only a few lines of code)
+* Drawback: it creates an irregular corner case of supported syntax that needs to be remembered
+* Workaround: parenthesis

 ## To research

 ### Abstract equality == !==